Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/dev_docs/state_machine_design.md

 also checks if the action self is valid.
 (Is the card played is in hand?
 Is the player allowed to take an action?
-Has enough dices be paid for the action...)
+Has enough dice be paid for the action...)

 Then `phase` make changes like, pushing new effects to the `effect_stack`...